ErickZ33/The_Internet/README.md

 # The_Internet
-HTML/CSS pratice to code the Internet!
+HTML/CSS practice to code the Internet!